rcghpge/version-cv/README.md

 Version-cv is a research-driven deep learning repository focused on mathematical problem solving, image recognition, and mathematical reasoning in large language models (LLMs).
 It builds on the foundation of [version-tab](https://github.com/rcghpge/version-tab), which emphasizes mathematical symbolic reasoning, math-based vectorization, and tabular LLM development.

-Extending this work into the visual domain, version-cv builds for vision-based tasks and multimodal understanding.
-It includes PyFlink for distributed data processing, Apache Atlas for metadata and lineage tracking, Apache Airflow for workflow orchestration, and PyArrow for efficient in-memory columnar data interchange—enabling scalable, reproducible research across structured and unstructured data pipelines.
+Extending this work into the visual domain, version-cv supports vision-based tasks and multimodal understanding.
+It integrates PyFlink for distributed data processing, Apache Atlas for metadata and lineage tracking, Apache Airflow for workflow orchestration, PyArrow for efficient in-memory columnar data interchange, and [Mojo](https://www.modular.com/mojo) for high-performance AI/ML development.
+Together, these technologies enable scalable, reproducible research across structured and unstructured data pipelines.

 **Research Publications/References:**
 - [Gervais et al., MathWriting: A Dataset for Handwritten Mathematical Expression Recognition](https://arxiv.org/abs/2404.10690)